 PROFILE: The Pollination Project was established in 2013 and has since awarded just under 2,000 seed grants to organizations working in more than 100 countries around the world.
-According to the project, it provided financial backing to one project every day since January 1, 2013.
+It seeks “to unleash the goodness in every person.”
+According to the project, it has provided financial backing to one project every day since January 1, 2013.

-The project's “compassion consciousness” refers to an awareness of the impact of all of our choices.
+The project's “compassion consciousness” refers to an awareness of the impact of every choice.
 This funder has a number of specific grantmaking programs, and funds individuals and projects whose work aligns with its compassion consciousness ethos.
 In the mental health space, this translates into backing for a broad range of projects, with grants through its Health and Wellness program.

 The Pollination Project offers micro-grants of $1,000 to organizations and individuals.
-It's given seed grants to Same Skies for its work on behalf of the physical and mental health of refugees.
+It has made seed grants to Same Skies for its work on behalf of the physical and mental health of refugees.
 Sitawa Wafula is also a Pollination grantee: The seed grant supported her training programs to help young people speak out about their mental health conditions.

 To learn more about project grantees, explore its Grants Funded page.